A question we get asked often is: "Will a Hy-Grade Steel Roofing System be noisier in rain and hail than an asphalt shingle roof?".

 Noise-Cancelling System Design

 Our steel system is installed over top of a double-strapped wooden frame.
-This wooden frame is installed directly on top of your existing asphalt shingles in most cases.
+In most cases, this wooden frame is installed directly on top of your existing asphalt shingles.
 Both the wood strapping and your existing asphalt shingles absorb some more of the sound as it travels inward.
 In addition to important ventilation, the small air space between your existing roof and the Hy-Grade Steel Roofing System created by the wood strapping, traps sound waves.
 This affords your roofing system sound attenuation; the loss of energy in sound waves as they travel through barriers.

 Sound-Attenuating Air Space